 - A psychologist can help you improve communication skills and encourage you to open up with each other.

 - Therapy can also teach to you accept or handle your personal issues which affect the relationship.

-- If there is any psychological problem like anxiety or depression, psychologists can help deal with issue after issue which should help make both partners feel better.
+- If there is any psychological problem like anxiety or depression, psychologists can help deal with this issue which should help make both partners feel better.

 If you still remember how happy you used to be and want to try moving back to that place.
 You may want to consider getting professional help.
 A Brisbane Psychologist may help you get the relationship back on track.
-If you want to talk to someone about how to start the process call 3211 1117.
-One of our staff will talk to you and help make an appointment to see someone.
+If you want to talk to someone about how to start the process call 07 3211 1117 or contact us online.